 All About Metro Line-5

-Length: The total length of the corridor is 24.9 kilometres.
-It will comprise 17 stations namely Kalyan APMC, Kalyan railway station, Sahajanand Chowk, Durgadi Fort, Kongaon, Govegaon MIDC, Rajnouli Village, Temghar, Gopal Nagar, Bhiwandi, Dhamankar Naka, Anjur Phata, Purna, Kalher, Kasheli, Balkum Naka and Kapurbawdi.
+Length: The total length of the corridor is 24.9 kilometre.
+It will have 17 stations, namely Kalyan APMC, Kalyan railway station, Sahajanand Chowk, Durgadi Fort, Kongaon, Govegaon MIDC, Rajnouli Village, Temghar, Gopal Nagar, Bhiwandi, Dhamankar Naka, Anjur Phata, Purna, Kalher, Kasheli, Balkum Naka and Kapurbawdi.

-Interchange facility: The Kapurbawdi Junction is linked to the Metro Line V that connects Wadala to Kasarvadavli via Ghatkopar and Mulund.
-Talks were on regarding a continuous link from Kalyan to Wadala, without interchange, after concerns of overcrowding at Kapurbawdi were raised.
+Interchange facility: The Kapurbawdi Junction is linked to the Metro Line-5 that connects Wadala to Kasarvadavli via Ghatkopar and Mulund.

 Features: Developed as an elevated corridor with advanced features of the Mumbai Metro system, the corridor would carry trains of six coaches with an estimated ridership of 2.29 lakh by 2021 and 3.34 lakh by 2031.